A wooden panel, painted to resemble a Valletta wall, serves as a canvas for a heartfelt poem that expresses a profound bond with the city.

-The poem in Maltese language speaks about an intimate moment experienced at the city.
-Whilst there is clear reference to a physical contact between two persons, the poem stands as a metaphor of the artist’s love towards his hometown.
+The poem, composed in the Maltese language, narrates an intimate moment experienced within the city.
+Although it explicitly refers to a physical encounter between two individuals, the poem metaphorically represents the artist’s deep affection for their hometown.

 bil-ħin friżat fuq ħoġorna,